ooddle

 We built ooddle's Movement pillar to include breathing as a primary variable in run prescription.
 The morning resonance breathing in the Mind pillar builds the foundation.
 The Movement pillar specifies which breathing pattern fits today's run intensity.
 The Recovery pillar manages the post-run nasal breathing cooldown.

 Many runners track pace and heart rate but never breathing.
 Adding it shifts both.
-Most users report easy runs feeling easier within four weeks of consistent attention. ooddle keeps the practice visible across the week so the breathing work compounds rather than fading after the first run.
+Easy runs typically feel easier within four weeks of consistent attention to breathing pattern. ooddle keeps the practice visible across the week so the breathing work compounds rather than fading after the first run.
+Pricing is Explorer (free), Core ($12/mo), and Pass ($39/mo, coming soon).

 Breathing is the most-trained variable that almost no one trains.
 Fix it and every other run improves.